reshmabidikar/reshmabidikar.github.io/java8-examples/java-8-bipredicate-example.md

 Hello World has length greater than 12 = false
 ```

-You can get the source code for this example along with the code for other Java 8 examples at the Github repository [here](https://github.com/reshmabidikar/Java8Demo).
+You can get the source code for this example along with the code for other Java 8 examples at the GitHub repository [here](https://github.com/reshmabidikar/Java8Demo).